 Designed to make data entry 5x faster

-While Digital Measures by Watermark has already helped higher education institutions across the globe streamline and simplify their faculty activity reporting and review processes, it was clear that there was a significant opportunity to save faculty time and enable administrators to get more out of the data more quickly.
+While Faculty Success (formerly Digital Measures) by Watermark has already helped higher education institutions across the globe streamline and simplify their faculty activity reporting and review processes, it was clear that there was a significant opportunity to save faculty time and enable administrators to get more out of the data more quickly.
 Watermark’s team worked closely with its partner institutions to gather feedback on the problems they face in faculty activity reporting, and faculty buy-in was consistently named the number one challenge in getting a digital system up and running quickly.
 When faculty are asked to spend as much as eight hours simply entering their CV data into a database, it’s not surprising when other work takes priority.

 “Other solutions have been very focused on trying to simplify data entry in an evolutionary manner to make things incrementally better.